Are these your excuses for putting off doing the TESOL course? Rach delves into the main ones finding possible solutions.

 Most ESL teaching roles with online platforms start with a minimum of US$15 an hour and continue up to US$25+ an hour!
 That is more than most people are earning while having to drive to and from work dealing with traffic and coworkers they don’t like.
 Doing a TESOL/TEFL certificate really is an investment in your future but as mentioned it can be a barrier to those who want to do it.
 That is one of the reasons eTEFL is so great!
-Not only are the courses reasonably priced, by using our coupon code you can get 15% off, AND you’ll go into the draw to get your purchase cost refunded… so it could cost you nothing except your time!
-And you could be earning more money than you do now, from the comfort of your own home.
+You could be earning more money than you do now, from the comfort of your own home.

 In actual fact, you could sign up for the course today and start applying for jobs immediately!
 Just put on your resume that the TESOL Certificate is ‘In Progress’.
 If it takes a few days for the recruiters to come back to you, you may have been able to complete a few of the modules by then already and this would be enough for some recruiters to see you’re serious about becoming a ESL teacher.
 You could literally be earning money at the time you’re finishing the TESOL certificate, so it could have paid for itself a few weeks after that!